shadyabhi/calsync/README.md

 ## Periodocally as a cron

 As Mac has permissions when reading Calendar data, it is not easy to run a cronjob or launchd daemon.
-For now, the workaround that I use is: https://github.com/shadyabhi/calsync/wiki/MacOS-Cronjob.
+For now, the workaround is [documented here](https://github.com/shadyabhi/calsync/wiki/MacOS-Cronjob).

 It will take a few clicks to get it working, but it works! 🎉